 If choosing to practice outside, moon bathing should be done for at least 30 minutes.
 And even if you don’t believe in the spiritual effects of the moon, this time still offers moments of reflection, meditation, and relaxation in the great outdoors.

 If the weather is bad outside, you can also moon bathe indoors and still reap the benefits.
 All you need is a space that offers silence and privacy, plus a window that allows the moonlight to pour in.

-When drawing the bath, you can add Himalayan salt for a cleansing bath or steep some herbal tea, such as Sleep & Relax Herbal Tea, for a calming experience.
+When drawing the bath, add Himalayan or Epsom salt for a cleansing bath or steep some herbal tea, such as Sleep & Relax Herbal Tea, for a calming experience or our Sleep & Relax supplement with a calming combination of Passionflower, Lemon Balm, and Chamomile.
 This is also an opportune time to set the mood in the space by lighting some candles or incense to help you unwind and enjoy this reflective moment.